heisand/NWN/README.md

 `NWN.owl`: OWL-file to build the ontology in Protégé.

+## Scripts
+### Modification
+The following scripts where used to create the modified version of the Norwegian Wordnet:

+`correct_syntax_errors.py`: The original wordnet contained different kinds of xml syntax errors.
+The script corrects these syntax errors throughout the rdf-files.

+`new_hyponymy_relations.py`:  Synsets were removed during the removal of proper nouns and multi word expressions, as well as other synsets which were a part of other types of errors.
+This removed intermediate hypernym relations, and hence also transitive hypernym relations to other ancestors.
+This script then creates transitive hypernym relations for the synsets that are left behind.

+`parse_rdf.py`: To work with the wordnet, this script parses the necessary rdf-files using the Python package RDFLib.

+`remove_errors.py`: Some structural errors according to the structure of a wordnet, as well as some other errors in the rdf-files, occured.
+This script removes these errors from the wordnet.

+`remove_ne+multi.py`: The original wordnet contains a quantity of proper nouns and multi word expressions.
+This script removes the instances of these.

+### Scoring hypernyms for new words

+`score_hypernym.py`: Calculates scores for hypernym candidates of a target word and yields the highest scoring hypernym for each target word.

 ## Summary of the project
 ### Modifying the wordnet
 A number of changes was made to the original resource: